 This post is about explaining something that can’t be explained with just words… What does “high traffic”, “moderate traffic”, “medium traffic”, or “low traffic” even mean?

 So, now you can imagine, whether you need a high-traffic carpet in your room or not.
 I don’t recommend you to get a high-traffic carpet for premises with low traffic.
-Because when you're on the market for a new carpet a lot of sellers will tell you that you "absolutely need" a high traffic carpet.
+Because when you’re on the market for a new carpet a lot of sellers will tell you that you “absolutely need” a high-traffic carpet.
 But how do you know this is true?
-How do you know that they aren't just trying to sell you the most expensive carpet just to make more money?
+How do you know that they aren’t just trying to sell you the most expensive carpet just to make more money?

-This is an extremely important question to answer because a high traffic carpet might cost twice what a low traffic carpet costs.
-That's why we decided to create a tool that will help you know exactly what carpet you need!
+This is an extremely important question to answer because a high-traffic carpet might cost twice what a low-traffic carpet costs.

 Don’t ask your carpet seller (or installer) to install whatever carpet they think it’s best for you.
 They’re always going to be biased towards the most expensive option.
 That’s how they make money!

 Ok.
 You now know what type of traffic your carpet gets.
 But you might be asking yourself, “How is this information going to help me?”

 You can think of it this way… if you know how much traffic your carpet has, and you know how expensive it is, you can basically know how many years until your carpet wears out.